The DeanBeat: The best of CES 2021 as seen from afar

 Based on this BrainHearing extensive experiential learning — not on a limited set of man-made rules — it processes speech in noise more like the human brain.
 This results in a more natural representation of sounds that improves wearers’ speech understanding, reduces listening effort and enables people with hearing loss to remember more of what is being said, even in noisy environments.

 Most hearing aids have noise cancellation these days.
-But Oticon is going high end with this device, which debuted this week for as much as $6,000.
+But Oticon is going high-end with this device, which debuted this week for as much as $6,000.
 Oticon has rivals, but it has 2,000 employees and is one of a half-dozen big hearing aid makers around the world.
-Schum said Oticon MOre provides 30% more sound to the brain and improves speech understanding by 15% from the prior generation.
+Schum said Oticon More provides 30% more sound to the brain and improves speech understanding by 15% from the prior generation.

 Lasso